collections_bookmark Part of Modern Horizons 3

 How often is Polluted Delta drawn in a Commander game?

-Yes.
-Polluted Delta is legal and unrestricted in Commander.
-It is also legal in Legacy, Modern, Vintage, Duel Commander, and several other formats.
+Polluted Delta is legal and unrestricted in Commander, Legacy, Modern, Vintage, and several other formats.
 It is banned in Pioneer and Historic.
-It is not legal in Standard, Pauper, or Pauper Commander, which explains why its Commander inclusion rate is gated primarily by color identity rather than legality.
+It is not legal in Standard, Pauper, or Pauper Commander.
+For the vast majority of Commander players, there are no format restrictions to worry about.